huan1441/Estimating-Parameters-of-NRCS-Unit-Hydrographs/README.md

 A brief introduction to the features of each Python script is as follows.

-(1) This Python script is developed to download and visualize the discharge data from NWIS, USGS and separate the flood events with a single peak.
+(1) [1-Discharge_NWIS.py](https://github.com/huan1441/Estimating-Parameters-of-NRCS-Unit-Hydrographs/blob/main/1-Discharge_NWIS.py) is developed to download and visualize the discharge data from NWIS, USGS and separate the flood events with a single peak.

 (2) This Python script is developed to download and visualize the precipitation data from NCDC, NOAA.